 SSH.COM is one of the most trusted brands in cyber security.
 We help enterprises and agencies solve the security challenges of digital transformation with innovative access management solutions.

-This page explains what SSH tunneling (also called SSH port forwarding) is, how it can be used to get into an internal corporate network from the Internet, and how to prevent tunneling at a firewall.
+This page explains SSH tunneling (also called SSH port forwarding), how it can be used to get into an internal corporate network from the Internet, and how to prevent SSH tunnels at a firewall.
 SSH tunneling is a powerful tool, but it can also be abused.
 Controlling tunneling is particularly important when moving services to Amazon AWS or other cloud computing services.